Clemapfel/rat_game_website/content/about.md

 +++
-#title = "Welcome"
+title = "About"
 #date = 2020-12-03T18:50:46+01:00
-#description = "This text was generated using the After Dark post archetype."
-draft = true
+description = "On this page I will talk about myself, what I do / did and what my professional qualifications are." draft = false
 #footer = true
 #toc = true
 #categories =